 Officer Penny Keller-Clark

 Officer Penny Keller-Clark began her career with the Ada Police Department in May of 1989 and is the longest serving officer on the department.
 Ptl.
-Clark was the Employee of the Year in 2007 and 2019, and the only part-time employee to receive this award, and the only police officer to receive this honor 2 times.
+Clark was the Employee of the Year in 2007 and 2019, and the only part-time employee to receive this award.
 Ptl.
 Clark received the prestigious Chief's Award in 2023 for her outstanding work in regard to community relations.

 Chief (r) Michael Harnishfeger

-Michael Harnishfeger is a 37-year veteran of law enforcement having served over 28 years as a police chief in Ohio, beginning his appointment as Ada’s police chief in 2001.
+Michael Harnishfeger is a 37-year veteran of law enforcement having served over 28 years as a police chief in Ohio, beginning his appointment as Ada’s police chief in 2001 ending in 2023.
+Michael currently serves as a part time detective.
 Michael is a graduate of the Police Executive Leadership College in 1996, was designated as a Certified Law Enforcement Executive in 2001, graduated from the 235th Session of the FBI National Academy in 2008, and the Rural Executive Management Institute in 2011.
-Michael was active in the Ohio Association of Chiefs of Police and served as president of the OACP from October, 2010 to September, 2011.
+Michael served as president of the OACP (Ohio Association of Chief's of Police) from October, 2010 to September, 2011.
 While president of the OACP, Michael lead the initiative in Ohio to mandate training for any new police chief; an act that was finally signed into law by Governor Kasich in 2017.

 Officer Connor Frazier began his career with the Ada Police Department in July of 2023 having recently served as a Deputy Sheriff for the Allen County Sheriff's Office for 10 months.
 Connor graduated from the Ada High School prior to attending James A. Rhodes State University.